splunk/minecraft-app/README-DEV.md

 If you don't have Gradle installed, you can instead use the Gradle wrapper by running the gradlew in place of the gradle command (the arguments are the same).

+## Testing
+Mockito and JUnit need to be on the classpath (dependencies are in build.gradle).

 ## Forge
 The forge dev environment is constructed with gradle.